koculu/ZoneTree/docs/storage/compression.md

 Larger blocks can compress better.
 Smaller blocks can make random reads cheaper.

+For disk segments, block size also affects block cache memory.
+A cached disk block is held decompressed, so larger disk compression blocks can retain more memory per cached block.
+The maintainer controls how long inactive decompressed blocks remain cached.

 ZoneTree intentionally uses different default block sizes for WAL and disk segments.
 WAL blocks are smaller because they serve the write/recovery path.
 Disk segment blocks are larger because they serve persisted sorted data and benefit more from compression density.

 ## Test With Real Data